IanBrettell/PhD-thesis/docs/04-somites.md

 \end{tabular}
 \end{table}

 Our collaborators then combined these results with bulk RNA-seq that they had performed on F0 *Cab* and *Kaga* individuals, to determine which of these genes are expressed in the tail during embryogenesis.
 This allowed them to reduce to the list to 29 genes, and a gene ontology analysis of this found that the list of genes was enriched for body axis, somitogenesis, and segmentation (**Table \@ref(tab:psm-final-genes)**).
-For this list of genes, our collaborators are now in the process of knocking in the protein-altering *Cab* allele into *Kaga* embryos, and *vice versa*, to functionally validate these variants.
+For this list of genes, our collaborators are now in the process of knocking out the protein-altering *Cab* allele into *Kaga* embryos, and *vice versa*, to functionally validate these variants.

 \begin{landscape}\begin{table}